MDAnalysis/UserGuide/doc/source/installation.rst

 Installation
 ====================

-The latest versions of MDAnalysis can be installed using `conda` or `pip`.
+The latest versions of **MDAnalysis** can be installed using `conda` or `pip`.
 Currently, the conda releases only support serial calculations.
 If you plan to use the parallel OpenMP algorithms, you need to install MDAnalysis with pip and have a working OpenMP installation.

-MDAnalysis has a separate test suite that is required to run the test cases and examples.
+MDAnalysis has a separate *test suite* **MDAnalysisTests** that is required to run the test cases and examples.
 The test files change less frequently, take up around 90 MB of space, and are not needed for daily use of MDAnalysis.
+However, they are often used in examples, including many in this User Guide.
 If you are not interested in developing MDAnalysis or using the example files, you most likely don't need the tests.
+If you want to run examples in the User Guide, install the tests.
-They are distributed separately from the main package.
+The tests are distributed separately from the main package.

 conda
 =====